 I was first introduced to gyros while studying in Paris.

-It wasn’t until I returned to the Milwaukee and realized that those Gyro shops everyone on campus raved about were as close as I would find here in the States.
+It wasn’t until I returned to the Milwaukee and realized that those Gyro shops that everyone on campus raved about were as close as I would find here in the States.

 Starting with a soft and fluffy flatbread and topping the meat off with tomatoes, red onions, and yogurt made for quite the nostalgic dinner.
 It’s a perfect way to enjoy all the flavor of classic Greek gyros at home!

-- 2 lbs venison or beef steaks
+- 2 lbs venison steaks (or beef sirloin steaks)

 - 2 Tbsp lemon juice

-- 2 Tbsp oil
+- 2 Tbsp olive oil

 - 2 tsp garlic